mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 !!! question "How can I show an editor cell only if the edited node/sub-nodes are currently the active selected nodes?"

     You can implement a cell similar to the cell [EditorCell_MathEnd](http://127.0.0.1:63320/node?ref=r%3A34f40b74-cb38-46ba-8e5b-13b443c803c4%28de.itemis.mps.editor.math.runtime%29%2F9204702729138147058) in {{ mps_extensions() }}.

+### Editor Hints

+!!! question "Is there a utility class related to editor hints?"

+    Yes, there is in {{ mbeddr() }}: {{ mps_url("@mbeddr.EditorHintHelper") }}.

+!!! hint "How can you set editor hints?"

+    - You can set hints via `#!java editorContext.getEditorComponent().getUpdater()`
+        - Set explicit hints for nodes.
+        -   Set initial hints globally.
+They behave similarly to pushed hints.
+    - Via right-click: Push editor hints and select a specific one.

+    - Via an {{ mps_url("@mpsutil.EditorHintToggleAction") }} (e.g., in action declarations)
+        - They are not visible in the push Editor hints menu.
+        - If you need the same behavior, for example, in intentions, you can use code from there (via [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent))
+    - Set explicit hints for nodes and hints via {{ mps_url("@mpsutil.EditorHintToggleAction") }}.
+      The usage of [ConceptEditorHintSettingsComponent.HintsState](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.hintsSettings%28MPS.Editor%2F%29%2F%7EConceptEditorHintSettingsComponent%24HintsState) is not so obvious.

+!!! question "Can I push editor hints with a node attribute?"

+    Create a *custom factory cell* (available in {{ mps_extensions() }}) with a factory method similar to the following:

+    ```java
+    factory method(editorContext, node, cell)->EditorCell {
+        node<> n = node;
+        editorContext.getEditorComponent().getUpdater().addExplicitEditorHintsForNode(n.parent/.getReference(), concept editor hint/HintA/);
+        cell
+    }
+    ```

 ## [Inspector](https://www.jetbrains.com/help/mps/mps-inspector.html)